- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 One way to have these conversations is to try to facilitate dialogue between very disparate groups of policy leaders and medical officials.

-Due to COVID-19, the event was virtual this year, attracting 1,300 participants.
+Due to COVID-19, the event was virtual and attracted 1,300 participants.

-Michael Dowling, president and chief executive officer of Northwell Health, told Healthline it was necessary to hold this event framing gun violence as a public health crisis because it’s one that still goes woefully under-discussed.
+Michael Dowling, president and chief executive officer of Northwell Health, told Healthline it’s necessary to hold events like this one that frame gun violence as a public health crisis because it’s one that still goes woefully under-discussed.

-He said that if any other health issue or disease was killing nearly 40,000 Americans each year, there would be nonstop discussion from all medical officials.
+He said that if any other health issue or disease were killing more than 40,000 Americans each year, there would be nonstop discussion from all medical officials.

 “I do believe we have an obligation to treat it as a public health issue,” Dowling said.